Step 2: Choose a Toolkit or Article.

 This kit is intended for use ONLY in an emergency child custody case when a child is in danger.
 It is NOT intended for use in cases that only involve basic (non-emergency) child custody or child support issues.

 This toolkit tells you about going to court to get temporary authorization for care of minor children when you do not have written authorization from a parent, guardian, or conservator of a child.
 FORMS ARE INCLUDED.

 This article about amending petitions in family law matters was written by Texas Legal Services Center.

-This article answers frequently asked questions about changing an existing custody, visitation, child support or medical support order.
+This article answers frequently asked questions about changing an existing custody, visitation, child support, medical support, or dental support order.
 LINK TO FORMS INCLUDED.

 Unless you meet certain legal requirements, you must wait at least a year before going back to court to change primary custody of a child.
 This article tells you about those legal requirements.
 LINK TO FORMS INCLUDED.

 This article tells you about child support, medical support, and dental support in Texas, including how to get or change a child support order.
 LINK TO FORMS INCLUDED.